 When the weather is not good for making photography but it’s good for your comfort, grab a cheap point-and-shoot or your phone and go for a walk.
 Try to find scenes ahead of time so that when the weather is just right so you have a mental hit list of scenes to shoot.
 This is important because sometimes the weather is fleeting and the fog will go away on the rain will get heavy or the sun will come out and then you basically just have to go home.

 Expose for the highlights to darken the distractions

 If it is a sunny day try to look for really shady areas that have pockets of sunlight shining through.
 These pockets were allowed your camera to focus on the highlight of the scene and hopefully, there is an interesting subject within the highlight.
 This enables your camera to bring the rest of the image to Dirk and focus the image on the subject we made it.
 You’re a few examples of a very sunny day with high tree coverage but with the occasional pocket of sunlight shining through onto dandelions.
 I also used a wide aperture so that the rest of the background falls to blur and then you.

 Recommended Apps for planning your Forest Photography sessions

 I use Photopills mainly to plan for Golden Hours and Blue hours, but the app has so much more.

 Hopefully, these tips and tricks will help you to be able to make better shots in the forest.
 Force photography can take a lot of dedication but just a little bit of planning ahead of time and being armed with the right information will help you create more keepers in the long run.
-If you’re interested in seeing more images like please check out my Instagram profile.
-There I try to highlight my more interesting images that necessarily the best ones that show technical proficiency and some knowledge about photography.
+If you’re interested in seeing more images please check out my Instagram profile.
+There I try to highlight my more interesting images that are necessarily the best ones that show technical proficiency and some knowledge about photography.